maingroupchemistry/academic-kickstart/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Meet the Team"
+title = "People"
-subtitle = ""
+subtitle = "... who do the work"

 [content]
   # Choose which groups/teams of users to display.